davidklaing/davidklaing.github.io/pages/about-me.md

 After a year of teaching writing at a Niagara College in Welland, Ontario, I decided to train as a data scientist.
 I moved to the west coast to study in the first cohort of the <a class="external-link" target="_self" href="https://masterdatascience.ubc.ca/">Master of Data Science program</a> at the University of British Columbia.

-I now live in Vancouver with my partner.
-I love listening to music, playing chess, bouldering with friends, and biking everywhere no matter how hard it's raining.
+I now live in Vancouver with my partner, Meg.
+I love listening to music, tinkering on the piano, playing blitz chess, and biking everywhere no matter how hard it's raining.

 ## What do I do for work?

-I'm a senior data scientist at <a class="external-link" target="_self" href="https://imbellus.com/">Imbellus</a>, an LA-based startup that makes simulation-based cognitive assessments, for use by employers and educators.
+- I'm a senior data scientist at <a class="external-link" target="_self" href="https://imbellus.com/">Imbellus</a>, a startup that makes cognitive assessments.
+The assessments look and feel like games, and their goal is to provide an alternative to traditional multiple-choice tests, which are great at measuring content mastery and memorization but not so great at measuring skills like decision-making, adaptability, or situational awareness.
+My job is to design and build scoring systems for these assessments.

-I write scoring logic, develop predictive models of hiring outcomes, and do analyses to inform assessment designs.
-I also present to clients, interview candidates for our growing team, and collaborate with psychometricians, learning scientists, game designers, AI researchers, and engineers.
+- Once per year, I teach a course on communication and argumentation in the <a class="external-link" target="_self" href="https://masterdatascience.ubc.ca/">Master of Data Science program</a> at the University of British Columbia.
+The course prepares students to communicate and reason effectively about data science topics and findings.

-See this <a class="external-link" target="_self" href="https://www.bloomberg.com/news/features/2019-03-19/a-harvard-dropout-s-plan-to-fix-college-admissions-with-video-games">Bloomberg article</a> to learn more about the company, or watch our CEO Rebecca Kantar's <a class="external-link" target="_self" href="https://www.youtube.com/watch?v=JoTlMNamSAg">talk at Google</a>.
+- I also teach a course for Hyperlink Academy called <a class="external-link" target="_self" href="https://hyperlink.academy/courses/write-a-micro-textbook/14">Write a Micro-Textbook</a>.
+The course takes a small group of people through the process of creating a substantial work of instructional writing, in five weeks.

 ## How should you contact me?